As an affiliate, I may collect a share of sales or other compensation from the links on this page.

 If you’re planning to buy a TV to watch cable programs or YouTube videos, then 720p will do just fine.
 In fact, most YouTube videos, including the ones from popular channels, only render 720p videos.

-Cable service providers also have their issue in providing you with 1080p programs.
+Cable service providers also have their issues in providing you with 1080p programs.
 Even if they want to deliver Full HD videos, there can only be so much data that they can transfer through airwaves.

 Bandwidth, currently, serves as a hard cap for cable services and satellite cables to provide you with the immersive experience that you’d get from 1080p.